Mark Harper: Minister for Disabled People

 The ministerial reshuffle in July 2014 saw Harper restored to office in the role of Minister of State for Disabled People at the Department for Work and Pensions (DWP).
-He took over responsibility for the relatively new Personal Independence Payment (PIP), as well as for the dysfunctional Work Capability Assessment (WCA) used to assess entitlement to Employment and Support Allowance (ESA) – a legacy of New Labour.
+He took over responsibility for the relatively new Personal Independence Payment (PIP), as well as for the Work Capability Assessment (WCA) used to assess entitlement to Employment and Support Allowance (ESA) – a legacy of New Labour.
 Both operations were plagued by large backlogs of unassessed claims.

-In October of that year, the Office for Budget Responsibility disclosed that Harper's department had failed to make the anticipated £3 billion annual saving in incapacity benefits spending expected by 2014 (the DWP achieved no saving at all from this budget over the whole of the 2010–15 parliamentary term).
+In October 2014, the Office for Budget Responsibility disclosed that Harper's department had failed to make the anticipated £3 billion annual saving in incapacity benefits spending expected by 2014 (the DWP achieved no saving at all from this budget over the whole of the 2010–15 parliamentary term).

-In December 2014, Steve Parry-Hearn, a prospective Labour parliamentary candidate, accused Harper of hypocrisy when he called for businesses to improve disabled access; even though his own high street constituency office was inaccessible to wheelchair-users.
+In December 2014, Harper attracted negative media attention after Steve Parry-Hearn, a prospective Labour parliamentary candidate, accused him of hypocrisy when he called for businesses to improve disabled access, even though his own high street constituency office was inaccessible to wheelchair users.

 In January 2015, Harper appeared before the Work and Pensions Select Committee to face questions over the problems with PIP.
 A former senior civil servant appointed by the DWP to review PIP had found the scheme beset by "delays and backlogs" and had described the process, which was introduced by another minister in April 2013, as still representing "a major delivery challenge."
 Macmillan benefits advisers had told the reviewer that people had died while waiting for their PIP claim to be processed.
 The MS Society described these delays as unacceptable and some charities called for the PIP scheme to be halted.